snaphat/prompt_colorizer/README.md

-prompt colorizer script
+# prompt_colorizer

-Copyright (c) 2011-2014 Aaron Myles Landwehr
+Copyright (c) 2011-2019 Aaron Myles Landwehr

-Info:
+Info
+-
   * This script can be used to stylize your console prompt.
 Currently there are 4 different styles to choose from.